mloborev/HotDesk/README.md

 After you press fourth one, you will see list of reservations.
 It is empty by default, because all workplaces are free after creation.
 If user reserve workplace, you will see id of reservation, id of employee and date of reservation.
 Usually, reservation lasts till next day, but admin can delete it manually, using buttons below.
-If you delete user`s reservation, he will have to reserve workplace again, because he`s workplace become free.
+If you delete user's reservation, he will have to reserve workplace again, because user's workplace become free.